 Mobile App Security & Privacy Risks on the Rise

 As digital traffic increasingly shifts to mobile apps on smartphones and tablets, attackers have set their sights on mobile apps.
 That’s because where the users go, the attackers will follow.
 NowSecure sees approximately one to two high-profile mobile app security and privacy breaches per month.
 And that’s just what gets covered in the press, so I suspect the real number is probably much higher.
-(By the way, we’ve added a page on our website to track the relevant business and security issues related to mobile apps — you can find it here.)
+(By the way, we’ve added a page on our website to track the relevant business and security issues related to mobile apps.)

 The truth is companies face an abundance of risk stemming from security and privacy flaws in their mobile apps.
 Building secure and private mobile apps requires proper developer skills, safe coding practices and proper testing throughout the development lifecycle.
 Remember that mobile apps have an authenticated connection to your enterprise services and data, it is not just the data on the device that is at risk!
 Wouldn’t you rather identify these critical issues prior to release than wait for an attacker to find them and damage your business?